 This depends on where are you located and what areas you plan to run?
 Are you planning on working regionally or nation-wide?
 Most state P/EVO certifications involve some form of reciprocity between other states that require a similar program.
 Use the table above to see which certification is the best for you.

 If you do not have a CDL, and will be escorting in Florida, they require completion of a defensive driving course.
 Florida Pilot/Escort Drivers must take the DDC 10th edition, NOT the Florida State course.
 When the course is completed, be sure to request the mailed certificate.
-The weigh stations will pull you over if you do not have the proper certificate.
+The weigh stations can shut you and your load down if you do not have the proper certificate.
+The load could be delayed while they find someone to replace you.

 You must have the sticker on your windshield when escorting in the state of Georgia.
 The cost is $2 per car/truck and are valid for one year from date of purchase.